-Like little purses filled with fragrant broth, handmade soup-dumplings are a go-to, but you won't be disappointed by others listed on the dumpling menu, from the dainty shrimp dumplings to the Kung Fu buns, fat with pork and vegetables.
-Don't be afraid to branch out among larger dishes from Shanghai, Beijing and Northern China, like the perfectly crisp scallion pancakes, Singapore mei fun or a bold beef noodle soup brightened by bok choy.
+Soup dumplings — the Shanghai specialty of delicate little parcels filled with savory pork in a steaming broth — are increasingly common on Long Island, but very few restaurants make them on the premises (frozen ones are readily available).
+That’s reason enough to travel to Red Tiger Dumpling House.
+Fill out your meal with dainty shrimp dumplings and Kung Fu buns, fat with pork and vegetables.
+Beyond dumplings are larger dishes from Shanghai, Beijing and Northern China, like the perfectly crisp scallion pancakes, Singapore mei fun or a bold beef noodle soup brightened by bok choy.

-The service here is unfailingly friendly and the surroundings casual-chic.
-For breakfast, choose among omelets, a “new school” egg sandwich (with house-made maple turkey sausage, tomato, Swiss and spinach), French toast and pancakes, while lunch offers a roast-pork sandwich with broccoli rabe and provolone on a semolina roll and a long list of burgers and shakes in flavors such as maple bacon.
+The service here is unfailingly friendly, the surroundings casual-chic, and the location right in the heart of this cute town.
+For breakfast, choose among omelets, a "new school" egg sandwich (with house-made maple turkey sausage, tomato, Swiss and spinach), French toast and pancakes, while lunch offers a roast-pork sandwich with broccoli rabe and provolone on a semolina roll and a long list of burgers and shakes in flavors such as maple bacon.

 Rolling Spring Roll

 A handsome dining room in a strip mall defines the second location of this restaurant; it has more seats and interesting beer and wine selections from the bar.
 Be sure to get the bánh xèo, pronounced boon say-OH, a stuffed crepe that's lacy and crisp, so named for the sizzling of rice batter as it hits the pan.
 The pho remains a star, the fragrant rice noodle soup introduced to Long Island at the original Farmingdale location.
 The bánh mi is also a winner, a lively sandwich layered with paté, pork, pickled veggies and herbs stuffed into a crusty baguette.